 This isn’t easy, as you’ll probably think of different ways you can use these features as you become more proficient with Lightroom Classic.
 But the more consistent you are, the simpler it is to use these tools to organize and search your photo collection.

-Note: This topic is covered in depth in our ebook Mastering Lightroom Classic: Book One – The Library Module
+Note: This topic is covered in depth in my ebook Mastering Lightroom Classic: Book One – The Library Module

 Key skill #12.
 Decide how you are going to use keywords